 Is this polar bear upset because global climate change is thawing the arctic?

 Could it be he is hungry since the warming makes it more difficult to catch seals?
 Could it be that he is tired of humans thinking he (and his species) can not again survive a period of warming?

 This is one of many problems we will examine this Fall semester in Conservation Biology.
 We will also examine how simple models coupled with natural history can be applied to complex, real-world situations.
 We will explore demography, population dynamics (including epidemics), community dynamics (including herbivory, predation, and competition) and ecosystem functioning (including nutrient cycling and energy flow).

 We will draw on real world studies and problems involving various animal and plant species that are in some sort of trouble.
 We will also explore how hard science often has to be softened to reach conservation goals acceptable to a diverse society.

 You will gain personal experience at this by advocating for an endangered or threatened species and part of your grade will depend on your success.

-The course meets on Tuesdays from 9:30 to 12:15 in the Ornithology classroom at the American Museum of Natural History.
-It is limited to 20 students.
+The course meets on Wednesday from 12:30 to 3:30 in the Ornithology classroom at the American Museum of Natural History.
+It is limited to 24 students.

 Contact information for rf rockwell is: